 Sgt.
 Harvey Herbert Riedeman

+On January 27, 1941, Harvey was inducted into the U. S. Army and sent to Ft.
+Sheridan, Illinois, and then Fort Knox, Kentucky, for basic training.
 Upon arriving at Ft.
-Knox, Harvey was assigned to the 192nd Tank Battalion which had been formed from National Guard units from Wisconsin, Illinois, Ohio and Kentucky.
-It was during his basic training that Harvey became friends with Ed DeGroot.
+Knox, Harvey was assigned to the 192nd Tank Battalion which had been formed from National Guard units from Wisconsin, Illinois, Ohio, and Kentucky.
+He did his basic training under Sgt.
+Ben Morin and was taught to operate all the equipment of the battalion including machine guns.
+It was during basic training that he became friends with Ed DeGroot.

 Harvey and the

 other men, who were shipping out, were given

 furloughs home to say goodbye to their families

 Louisiana, where the tanks were loaded onto flat